grafana/grafana/docs/sources/panels/visualizations/logs-panel.md

 ## Log level

-For logs with a **level** label, we use the value of the label to determine log level and update color accordingly.
-If log doesn't have a level label, we parse the log line to find out if its content matches any of the supported expressions.
-Log level is always determined by the first match.
-In a case where Grafana is not able to determine log level, log will be visualised with **unknown** log level.
+For logs where a **level** label is specified, we use the value of the label to determine the log level and update color accordingly.
+If the log doesn't have a level label specified, we parse the log to find out if its content matches any of the supported expressions (see below for more information).
+The log level is always determined by the first match.
+In case Grafana is not able to determine a log level, it will be visualized with **unknown** log level.
 See [supported log levels and mappings of log level abbreviation and expressions](../explore/#log-level/).

 ### Display options